CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricQosClass.md

 ```

 ### -Mtu
 Maximum transmission unit (MTU) is the largest size packet or frame,\nthat can be sent in a packet- or frame-based network such as the Internet.\nUser can select from the following:\n1.
-Any value between 1500 and 9216\n2. &amp;apos;Normal&amp;apos; (default) mapping to a value of 1500.\n3. &amp;apos;FC&amp;apos; mapping to a value of 2240.
+Any value between 1500 and 9216\n2. &apos;Normal&apos; (default) mapping to a value of 1500.\n3. &apos;FC&apos; mapping to a value of 2240.

 ```yaml
 Type: long